 Medicare Advantage (MA) may be a good option if you need coverage beyond what you get with Original Medicare.
-Also known as Medicare Part C, over one-third of Medicare beneficiaries are now enrolled in an Advantage plan.
+Also known as Medicare Part C, nearly half of Medicare beneficiaries are now enrolled in an Advantage plan.
 This page explains Medicare Advantage plans in Utah and describes how the program works.

 What is Medicare Advantage?

 Every Utah Medicare Advantage plan must provide the same benefits as Original Medicare.
 This includes Medicare Part A, hospital insurance, and Medicare Part B, medical insurance.

 Original Medicare does not provide prescription drug coverage.
 Those benefits are included with Medicare Part D.

 Around 90% of Medicare Advantage plans offer additional services, such as prescription drugs and routine vision and dental care.